top of page

 I value you, as you are.
 I know how important it is to feel be accepted.
 I am neuro-atypical myself as a HSP and have struggled to find my 'tribe' who accept me as I am.
 I want to acknowledge and respect our differences and a tailor counselling approaches to honour these differences openly and where we both can be truly ourselves.

-10. What is the significance of neuroplasticity in mindfulness and mental health?
+8. What is the significance of neuroplasticity in mental health?

 I recommend learning breathing activities which activate your 'calming nervous system', expressing and allowing 'what is' whilst being supported to feel safe and grounded maybe through EFT or in small teaspoons of mindful awareness and practices I learnt from Dr Rick Hanson who talks a lot about the science of emotional regulation.
 I also recommend practicing self-compassion to navigate and soothe overwhelming feelings.
-And of course, once we are able to regulate emotion, we can work at the causes of anxiety through the counselling process.
+And of course, once we are able to regulate emotion, we can work at the causes of anxiety through the counselling process together which is where the roots of anxiety and overwhelm can be addressed at a deeper level for you.

 bottom of page